francescogerardomarra/its/modulo26/6_logging.md

 - A distinct identifier for each incoming request.
 - Useful for tracking retries, partial failures, and load balancing decisions.

 Consider a scenario where a user submits an API request to place an order.

-The request is handled by multiple services: the front-end service, the payment service, and the inventory service.
+The request is handled by multiple services:

+- the front-end service
+- the payment service
+- the inventory service

 **User submits order request:**